21-Day Racial Equity Habit Building Challenge©

 This can be the hardest part for people new to racial justice work.
 Engaging in racially mixed settings can trigger age-old power and privilege dynamics.
 The goal is to be a learner more than a knower, exactly the opposite of what dominant U.S. culture teaches us to be.

 Here are some Engagement Tips to guide you:

 - Enter the process to learn and bridge knowledge gaps.

 - Enter the process to practice mindful social habits like the ones below.

-- Stay engaged even when your mind and body start sending you signals to shrink or walk away.
+- Work to stay engaged even when your mind and body start sending you signals to shrink or walk away.

 - Ask clarifying questions.

 - Acknowledge what you don’t know.

 - Validate others by listening closely and believing the truth and importance of what they are sharing.

 - Share airtime so that multiple perspectives are shared.

 - Step Up Step Back.
 If you are generally quiet, step up and practice speaking more.
 If you are generally a talker, practice stepping back and listening more.

 - Notice your biases and judgments as they arise.
 These are gold for you to excavate your subconscious!

 - Notice when you are uncomfortable.
 Reflect on why you’re uncomfortable and think about what you can do to build more emotional stamina in this area.